TheoAcker12/accessibility-content-testing/_episodes/screen-readers.md

 >
 > - I can open the VoiceOver rotor: <kbd>Ctrl</kbd> + <kbd>Option</kbd> + <kbd>U</kbd> (other screen readers will have similar functions)
 > - Navigate between lists using left and right arrow keys.
+> - Note the links menu.
+This is one of the reasons it is important for link text to make sense out of context.
+>   - There is a "click here" link that is meaningless to us.
+>   - There is a link that is a URL, and the screen reader starts reading it letter by letter.
 > - Headings menu is what we want.
 Provides an outline of the page content the way a sighted user might visually scan a page for headings.
 > - Navigate up and down with arrow keys
 > - Press <kbd>Return</kbd> to pick heading level one.